 VIV Is To Live

-VIV comes from the French word vivre or to live.
-At the core of the VIV, the mission is a desire to help others live and thrive through challenges.
-We believe that business coaching should go beyond simply talking strategy, and instead focus on actual sustainability needs based on a forward-thinking mindset, adaptability and change, paired with impact and mindfulness.
+In French, the word “vivre” means to live, which inspired the name of my company, VIV.
+I have a strong desire to help others live and thrive through challenges.
+I believe that business coaching should go beyond simply talking about strategy and instead focus on actual sustainability needs based on a forward-thinking mindset, adaptability and change, paired with impact and mindfulness.